rawg/fluent-phantom/README.md

 See also: [`when()`](#when-function), [`handle`](#handle)

 The `select` method can also accept a function as its first argument.
-This function will run in the context of the page being scraped within the PhantomJS VM, and its return value will be passed as the first and only argument to [`handle`](#handle) for further processing.
+This function will run in the context of the page being scraped within the PhantomJS VM, and its return value will be passed as the first argument to [`handle`](#handle) for further processing.
+The second argument to [`handle`](#handle) will be a reference to the `page` object.

 Because the function body is effectively serialized and deserialized, any closed over variables will be lost.
 To allow for some dynamism, a JSON-serializable argument may be provided like a CSS selector or a record identifier.
 This argument will be the first and only passed to the extractor function when invoked.